 Bits and Chucks

 Last but not least are bits and chucks.
-Bits come in many different types, so it’s essential to pick the right bit for the job.
-Conversely, there are only two types of chucks – keyed and keyless.
+Bits come in many different types, so picking the right bit for the job is essential.
+Conversely, there are only two types of chucks — keyed and keyless.

 Bits